geekypedia/Rester/README.md

 `sudo apt-get install -y libapache2-mod-php7.0 `

-How do I use RESTer?
+How do I use pRESTige?
 -----

 #### Run the application and configure it with DB

-RESTer Api Engine basically converts all of your MySQL database tables with relations into RESTful APIs.
+pRESTige Api Engine basically converts all of your MySQL database tables with relations into RESTful APIs.
 It is dynamic.
 It is a runtime.
 So once your API Engine is connected to the DB, any changes in the DB directly reflects in APIs.

 So the first step is to provide a connection string to the API Engine.
 It requires username, password and database name.
 Rather than modifying any config file, you can directly do that from the application itself.
 You can one of the following command to run the application.